blues/example-firmware-manager/README.md

 #### Match Condition with String

 If the value of a condition is a string, then an exact match is required.
-For example, if the value for `"firmware_notecard"` is `"8.1.3"`, then the condition will only be satisfied if the device's Notecard firmware version is exactly `"8.1.3"` and will not match `"8.1.3.17074"`.
+For example, if the value for `"firmware_notecard.version"` is `"8.1.3"`, then the condition will only be satisfied if the device's Notecard firmware version is exactly `"8.1.3"` and will not match `"8.1.3.17074"`.

 #### Match Condition with Function